-\textbf{Overall, the online learning and periodical retraining approaches usually have the highest time consumption for model training and testing, while the concept drift guided retraining and time-based ensemble approaches typically have the lowest time consumption}.
-As shown in our Scott-Knott test results (Figure~\ref{fig:time_sk}) that rank the different combinations of model maintenance approaches and models, the periodical retraining approaches of the NN, RF, and GBDT models take the longest time to finish a round of training and testing on the Google dataset.
-On the Backblaze dataset, two online learning approaches (i.e., ARF and AUE) and the periodical retraining approaches for the LR model take the longest to train and test.
-R1.1][R3.3][R4.1{ Due to the smaller amount of time periods on the Alibaba dataset, the model type becomes the dominant factor for training and testing time, and the approaches for the NN model take the longest to run.
-However, in most cases, the concept drift guided retraining and time-based ensemble approaches take the shortest time to train and test.
-On the Google datasets, the AWE and SEA time-based ensemble approaches are the fastest approaches other than the stationary models for all 5 types of models (i.e., LR, CART, RF, NN, and GBDT).
-On the Backblaze dataset, the DDM concept drift guided retraining approach ranks in the fastest groups, excluding the stationary models for 4 out of 5 models (i.e., CART, RF, NN, and GBDT).
-On the Alibaba dataset, the two time-based ensemble approaches rank in the fastest groups other than the stationary models for 3 types of models (i.e., RF, CART, and GBDT), while the DDM concept-drift detection approach ranks in the first place for the 2 remaining models (i.e., LR and NN).
-Table~\ref{tab:cost_estimation_table} further shows the average cost estimation in dollars on five different model types for each model maintenance approach (except for the online learning approach, in which we use the nominal value as it does not allow different model types).
-We observe that the DDM concept drift detection approach and the two time-based ensemble approaches have the lowest model training cost other than the stationary and online learning approaches, which matches our observations on time consumption.
-Online learning can also have a short training time, but the performance varies significantly, with the HT online learning approach being worse than the stationary CART model on both the Google and Alibaba datasets while having a longer training time.
-We also observe that although time-based ensemble approaches have a higher cost for inference, the volume is still a fraction compared to the training cost.
-Nevertheless, the time consumption and related computing cost is highly related to the choice of model and dataset.
-Hence, we advise practitioners to experiment with multiple models. }
+\textbf{Overall, the online learning and periodical retraining strategies usually have the highest time consumption for model training and testing, while the concept drift guided retraining and time-based ensemble strategies typically have the lowest time consumption}.
+As shown in our Scott-Knott test results (Figure~\ref{fig:time_sk}) that rank the different combinations of model update strategies and model choices, the periodical retraining strategies of the NN, RF, and GBDT models take the longest time to finish a round of training and testing on the Google dataset.
+On the Backblaze dataset, two online learning strategies (i.e., ARF and AUE) and the periodical retraining strategies for the LR model take the longest to train and test.
+Due to the smaller amount of time periods on the Alibaba dataset, the model type becomes the dominant factor for training and testing time, and the strategies for the NN model take the longest to run.
+However, in most cases, the concept drift guided retraining and time-based ensemble strategies take the shortest time to train and test.
+On the Google datasets, the AWE and SEA time-based ensemble strategies are the fastest strategies other than the stationary models for all 5 types of models (i.e., LR, CART, RF, NN, and GBDT).
+On the Backblaze dataset, the DDM concept drift guided retraining strategy ranks in the fastest groups, excluding the stationary models for 4 out of 5 models (i.e., CART, RF, NN, and GBDT).
+On the Alibaba dataset, the two time-based ensemble strategies rank in the fastest groups other than the stationary models for 3 types of models (i.e., RF, CART, and GBDT), while the DDM concept-drift detection strategy ranks in the first place for the 2 remaining models (i.e., LR and NN).
+Table~\ref{tab:cost_estimation_table} further shows the average cost estimation in dollars on five different model types for each model update strategy (except for the online learning strategy, in which we use the nominal value as it does not allow different model types).
+We observe that the DDM concept drift detection strategy and the two time-based ensemble strategies have the lowest model training cost other than the stationary and online learning strategies, which matches our observations on time consumption.
+Online learning can also have a short training time, but the performance varies significantly, with the HT online learning strategy being worse than the stationary CART model on both the Google and Alibaba datasets while having a longer training time.
+We also observe that although time-based ensemble strategies have a higher cost for inference, the volume is still a fraction compared to the training cost.
+Nevertheless, the time consumption and related computing cost are highly related to the choice of model and dataset.
+Hence, we advise practitioners to experiment with multiple models.